A. IF YOU WANT TO GET CREDIT FOR YOUR NEW BUSINESS, YOU SHOULD CONSIDER THESE BASIC STEPS.

 5. Establish a business phone number.
 Whether you have a landline or cell phone you must have a separate number for your business.
 It is another way of building credibility with the outside world.

 6. Open a business credit file.
 This is simply a matter of alerting the three main credit bureaus Experian, Equifax, and TransUnion that you are now in existence.
 Each bureau has a different formula for calculating scores and different lenders report different types of data.
 Dun and Bradstreet allow businesses to update basic credit information.
 Many companies use Dun and Bradstreet for business information and credit risk analysis.
 A strong rating in this index will give your business higher credibility when applying for business credit cards without having to enter into any personal guarantees.
-As far as Dun and Bradstreet is concerned, it offers a "Paydex" score which measures past payment history.
+As far as Dun and Bradstreet are concerned, it offers a "Paydex" score which measures past payment history.
 Getting a high Paydex score can be established even by utilizing relationships with small vendors which can then be utilized as trade references.

 7. Obtain business credit cards.
 Choose a credit card that links to the three credit reporting agencies.
 As with personal credit, your credit utilization is a key component in how your business credit score is calculated.
 Be sure to only utilize no more than 30% of the credit limit at any given time.